hlucey/third-party/cis5-iam.md

 ```
 {: codeblock}

-  Make sure to store the user's access_token returned in this response as it will be used during user authorization next.
+  Make sure to store the user's access_token returned in this response as it is used during user authorization next.

 See the example in our sample brokers: https://github.com/IBM/sample-resource-service-brokers

 ## Now it's time to validate the user authorization
 {: #validate}

-1. Communicate with IAM to obtain an access token for an api key
+1. Communicate with IAM to get an access token for an API key.
-2. Validate authorization for the user to the service instance (/v2/authz POST)
+2. Validate authorization for the user to the service instance (/v2/authz POST).

-### Authorization - Step 1: Get an {{site.data.keyword.Bluemix_notm}} IAM token using an API Key.
+### Authorization - Step 1: Get an {{site.data.keyword.Bluemix_notm}} IAM token by using an API Key.
 {: #iam_token_using_api_key}

 ### POST /identity/token